AnjalSAnand01/SilliconAi/README.md

 # OpenRoad
-#OpenSTA
-kickstarting the OpenRoad STA journey on 18/03/2025
+#Kickstarting the OpenRoad STA journey on 18/03/2025
 # SilliconAi
 #Embarked on SilliconAi on 20/03/25